Optimizing flexographic, gravure and corrugated printing applications through inline viscosity monitoring and control

 Easy installation and no reconfigurations/recalibrations needed

 Replace sensors without replacing or reprogramming electronics, drop-in replacements for both sensor and electronics without any firmware updates or calibration coefficient changes.
 Easy mounting.
 Screws into ¾” NPT thread in ink line fitting.
 No chambers, O-ring seals or gaskets.
 Easily removed for cleaning or inspection.
 SRV available with flange and tri-clamp connection for easy mounting and dis-mounting.

 24V DC power supply with less than 0.1 A current draw during normal operation

 Fast response time and temperature compensated viscosity

 Ultra-fast and robust electronics, combined with comprehensive computational models, make Rheonics devices one of the fastest and most accurate in the industry.
-SRV and SRD give real time, accurate viscosity (and density for SRD) measurements every second and are not affected by flow rate variations!
+SRV gives real time, accurate viscosity measurements every second and are not affected by flow rate variations!

 Wide operational capabilities